-Through national forums and cross-districts learning events, CASEL convenes leaders from the field to share knowledge and advance SEL in communities, districts, schools, and classrooms across the country.
+Through our SEL Exchange, national forums, and cross-districts learning events, CASEL convenes leaders from the field to share knowledge and advance SEL in communities, districts, schools, and classrooms across the country.

 Cross-Districts Learning Events

 Our district partners have created a community of learners who convene regularly to share best practices on SEL.
 These events offer numerous opportunities for educators, policymakers, and community leaders to expand their understanding of SEL implementation, meet colleagues working on similar activities and innovative approaches, hear from experts in various aspects of SEL, and visit partner district schools to observe SEL firsthand.
 Reports, presentations, videos, and photos from these events are available at the links below.

 - 2020: With a focus on the importance of a positive, supportive culture and climate.
 (Atlanta, Georgia)

 - 2019: With a focus on equity as an element of student success and student voice as a key to effective SEL.
 (Sacramento, Calif.)